 Find a bag with plenty of handles, that is soft-sided (which is lighter than hard-sided luggage), strong, and as light as possible.

-My Osprey Ozone does not have this “converts to a backpack” feature, so I get a little extra room in the back compartment – which holds a surprising amount and is great for extra shoes – and my bag is a bit lighter than Katie’s as a result.
+The Osprey Ozone does not have this “converts to a backpack” feature, so it gets a little extra room in the back compartment – which holds a surprising amount and is great for extra shoes – and it’s a bit lighter as a result.

 Things to look for if you need to buy new luggage before you travel: